Hole in the Wall (Vietnamese game show)

 Hole in the Wall Vietnam (Người đi xuyên tường) was a game show that first aired on 26 December 2014.
-The program originated in Japan and led to 44 international versions.
+It based on Hole in the Wall.
 Two opposing teams face five challenges.
 The winning team faces an imposing wall in the final round.
 If they pass the wall, they win the game.
 The final episode aired on January 9, 2020.

 Gameplay

 The game consists of two teams of three people.
 A hobby, occupation, or a location may serve as the team names.
 Two lifeguards — one male, and one female — sit poolside.
 The contestants wear silver Spandex zentai unitards and red or blue helmets, elbow pads and knee pads.
 Contestants must jump through the hole without breaking it and without falling into the water.
 At least one foot must be in the play area at all times.
 A replay is shown after each wall has passed.
 If a wall is not cleared, a diagram is shown of the best method.
 The game consists of five rounds: Solo Wall, Double Wall, Triple Wall, Speed Wall, and the Final Wall.